LorenzoBinosi/CTF/2019/FacebookCTF/pwn/asciishop/README.md

 ```

 Bypassing the fourth check is easy.
 Any number plus zero is equal to itself.
-The fifth check doesn't depend from the coordinates but from the image metadata and with the image i used is already bypassed.
+The fifth check doesn't depend from the coordinates but from the image's metadata and with the image I used is already bypassed.

 ```
 positive_number + 0x80000000 >= 0x80000000
 ```

-And the last one too given that cols * rows is a huge positive number which is truncated to 32 bit and gives 0.
+And the last one too, given that #cols * #rows is a huge positive number which is truncated to 32 bit and gives 0.
 Thus,

 ```
 positive_number + 0x80000000 < 0